bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 ## Limits on translation

 * The translation of your theme's content consists of the language JSON files in your `lang` subdirectory and the key-value pairs for the parameters (beyond **Country/State**) that you choose to translate.
-* Stencil's multi-language capabilities are limited to the strings that you specify within the theme.
-The Stencil framework does not currently translate content rendered from a store's database; for example, products' names.

-4. As with the translation options described above, the storefront will automatically display the translated **Country/State** names to visitors who have selected one of the supported languages in their browser's locale preferences.

-## Limits on translation

-* The translation of your theme's content consists of the language JSON files in your `lang` subdirectory and the key-value pairs for the parameters (beyond **Country/State**) that you choose to translate.